 Korea is a country tragically divided into two parts, separating families and friends.
 Barb wire, mines and armed guards are part of the country-scene here.
-Between the two are a DMZ where I wouldn’t want to wander on a dark night.
+Between the two is the Demilitarized Zone.
 Our guide politely advised us to “please stay away from the land mines”.
 I had no trouble at all in following that advice.

 Why is the human history so extremely focused on bloodshed?
-I fail to see any reason for all this killing.
 Is it really that necessary to attack other people just because they have chosen to live on another side of some man-made fictional border on a map?
 The desire to divide people is a familiar theme I’ve encountered many times before.
 In Berlin there are still traces of the Wall left.
 When I crossed the island of Cyprus, the tension between the northern Turkish part and the southern Greek part could be felt in the air.
 And so on.

 How fragile we are.